Swedish Caterer Moves from Hollywood’s Movie Sets to NashvilleJuly 27, 2017

 While catering on movie sets, Andersson also opened Fortyone Fortyone Restaurant, an eatery that served breakfast and lunch with a mix of healthy California fare and Swedish dishes like meatballs, shrimp sandwiches and gravlax.

 “I have to say that lots of people come in for the Swedish meatballs,” Andersson said of the classic dish, which she served with mashed potatoes and lingonberries.

 The restaurant’s kitchen also was used for Andersson’s catering business, as it was located conveniently down the street from Universal Studios.
-The restaurant has been closed for about four years.
+The restaurant has been closed since May of 2017.